innerfunction/Q-android/README.md

 Add a promise reject callback.

 #### Deferred.all()
-This opens a lot of options on operations on Defered, like for example build a lists of promises and use the Deferred.app() method to resolve them, see an example:
+This brings a lot of options on operations on defereds, like for example build a lists of promises and use the Deferred.app() method to resolve them, see an example:
 ```java
     List<Deferred<Boolean>> deferreds = new ArrayList<Deferred<Boolean>>();
     deferreds.add(promise1());